 Inevitably the jail turned into a party house, and now the building serves as a living memoir of campus life and of those who stayed.
 The museum contains their works of art, political expressions, artifacts, furniture, books, plans for rallies, and other student activities over the centuries.

-With a nice buzz, I stepped out into the frigid air for one last view of the castle and a walk around Old Town before tucking in
+On my last night, after finishing off a farewell stein at Vetter, I stepped out into the frigid air for one last view of the castle before tucking in.

 Next morning, on the train to Köln.